i OECD developments

 ii Model Mandatory Disclosure Rules

 The OECD issued the Model Mandatory Disclosure Rules (MDR) for CRS Avoidance Arrangements and Opaque Offshore Structures in 2018.
-These rules, which are based on the BEPs Action 12 report, require lawyers, accountants, financial advisers, banks and other service providers to inform tax authorities of any schemes that they have advised or put in place for their clients in order to avoid reporting under CRS or to prevent the identification of the beneficial owners of entities or trusts.
+These rules, which are based on the BEPs Action 12 report, require lawyers, accountants, financial advisers, banks and other service providers to inform tax authorities of any schemes that they have advised or put in place for their clients to avoid reporting under CRS or to prevent the identification of the beneficial owners of entities or trusts.

 The OECD reinforces the purpose of the MDR: